ironslob/ironslob.github.io/_posts/2020-08-06-escaping-the-nosql-trap.md

 company to grow and scale along its hockey stick trajectory as we're all led to believe every startup does.

-Ask any startup CTO and they'll all tech you the same thing.
+Ask any startup CTO and they'll all tell you the same thing.
 Plans change as you begin to find your place in the market, new features are needed, and that initial proof of concept grows, is built upon, and there isn't time or resource to do things properly anymore.